aztro-is-not-available/dipshit-central-digital-garden/index.md

 Welcome to Dipshit Central's Digital Garden.
-Please, don't enjoy your stay.
+We hope you don't enjoy your stay.

 For people, go here: [[People]]
 For projects, go here: [[Projects]]